nvoevodin/industry_indicators_ETL/README.md

 Detailed description of how the project/requirement was completed.
 A new reader should be able to understand and follow the workflow that you outline here.

+This is a big project and it had a few major stages:

+## Internal Planning

+- Discussions about the tech stack
+- Discussions about available resources
+- Discussions about the needs (tables, views, most requested metrics, usage, benefits)
+- Discussions about the roles
+- Discussions about data governance (standardization_work.pptx)
+- Timelines and milestones

+## Permissons and Infrastructure Provisioning

+- Presentation to the Deputy Commissioner of Policy/Data
+- Prioritization vote with all the departments heads
+- Request for resources to the procurement team
+- Provisioning of a separate azure server (admin rights, security settings, etc)
+- Prototyping and server tests

+## Development

+- First batch of ~30 tables, more or less, evenly split between 4 devs
+- Helpful templates for sql scripts and stored procedures produced together with IT DB Admins
+- First milestone: 45 days.
+30 working tables produced
+- QA testing (QA at IT + data analysts at the data team)
+- Job scheduling
+- Documentation

+## Maintenance and Additions

+- Addition of new 25 tables
+- Creation of pivot views
+- Opening of the server to other departments
+- Linking tables to BI tools

 # Use Workflow